Dragon-Wonder/Experimental-Platformer-AI/README.md

 Most of the program will just run by itself because as stated it is meant to be an AI program.
 When the program is first launched it will create a config file called "Config.ini".
 You can change values in this file to change how the program runs.
 You should read the manual, under documentation.

-Later on we would like to fork this project and develop a Human Controlled version of this game; but that is for a later time.